 The Panel Lockout is a circuit breaker lockout tagout device that locks out the entire electrical panel.
 Circuit breakers remain locked off for electrician safety or locked on to prevent unauthorized shutdowns of critical equipment.

 The Panel Lockout fits on panels 14 inches to 20 inches wide.
 Extensions are available for wider panels.
+Clips are available for panels without screws.
+The clips extend one inch beyond the panel on each side, so a six inch extension is required with the clips if the panel is over 18 inches wide.

 Keeps the panel door locked and prevents the panel cover removal by encapsulating two panel screws.